You are here: Home 2008 Festival All Events Powering the Planet: A Townhall Meeting

 Chemist Dan Nocera is developing ways to derive clean renewable solar energy by replicating basic chemical reactions similar to those used by plants in the process of photosynthesis.
 A vocal advocate of solar power, he is the Henry Dreyfus Professor of Energy and a professor of chemistry at the Massachusetts Institute of Technology.

-F. Sherwood Rowland studies the Earth's atmosphere in remote locations from Alaska to New Zealand, in highly polluted cities, and in areas with special conditions such as burning forests.
-He is best known for the discovery that chlorofluorocarbons contribute to ozone depletion, which earned him the 1995 Nobel Prize in Chemistry.
-He is the Bren Research Professor in Chemistry and Earth System Science at the University of California, Irvine.
+The late F. Sherwood Rowland studied the Earth’s atmosphere in remote locations from Alaska to New Zealand, in highly polluted cities, and in areas with special conditions such as burning forests.
+He was best known for the discovery that chlorofluorocarbons contribute to ozone depletion.

 Betsy Taylor is the president of the board of directors of the non-profit organization 1Sky, founded in 2007 to mobilize a grass-roots campaign demanding federal action to reverse climate change.
 She has spent more than 20 years leading efforts to organize, fund and advise groups devoted to promoting energy conservation and community building.